I received a call this week from a friend of a friend. “Marlena, I need your help,” I could hear the stress and tears in her voice.

 So many people don’t understand the world of senior care, especially when their loved one’s health begins to fail.
 It is hard to know what you don’t know.
 Making decisions for your parent is difficult; it becomes more challenging when there is a time crunch coupled with not knowing all the options that are available.

 Deciphering the complexity of senior care can be overwhelming due to its presentation in a code that doesn’t come with an answer key.
-For example, IL, AL, home care, SNF, care suites, memory care, and residential homes are all part of the jargon describing senior care.
+For example, IL, AL, home care, SNF, care suites, and residential homes are all part of the jargon describing senior care.

 I offered to sit down with my friend and her family and explained what the abbreviations mean.
 I stressed that the most significant factor should be what the care needs are for their father and how to pick the best care him.
 While we sat, I learned all about their father.
 He loves to do little tricks and make people laugh.
 He can be a little ornery, especially if people are bossy.
 He likes choices and didn’t choose to get sick.
 The care needs had become significant, and his needs were around the clock.
 After the discussion, my takeaways were that they wanted their dad to get the best care and that he was very loved.